 - 19. This category is to support the capital needs of high-cost subjects of strategic importance.
 Such support could, for example, relate to the acquisition or use of expensive, specialist facilities and equipment. - 20.
 Bids should clearly explain how the funding sought will be used to directly support relevant facilities in relation to high-cost subjects of strategic importance offered (or to be offered) by the provider. - 21.
 Bids seeking funding for relevant facilities that will be, or are already, focused on high-cost subjects of strategic importance, rather than more general facilities that can be used across a provider's higher education provision, are likely to score more highly.
 Proposals that clearly prioritise higher education teaching of subjects in price groups A and B, and intermediate-cost subjects in price group C1 identified as strategically import (that is, computing and nursing) will therefore receive a higher score.
-22 Bids that are less focused on the above subjects, such as on general facilities or assets that support higher education teaching across a wider range of subjects, will receive lower scores.
+Bids that are less focused on the above subjects, such as on general facilities or assets that support higher education teaching across a wider range of subjects, will receive lower scores.
 Bids that do not demonstrate benefits for the teaching of higher education courses in laboratory-based subjects and healthcare disciplines (for example, bids focused on subjects in price groups C2 and D, such as business, social sciences or humanities or on further education teaching or research), will not score. - 22.
 Bids would be required to report the provider's current and planned undergraduate and postgraduate taught full-time equivalent student numbers in price groups A and B and in computing and nursing courses in price group C1 over time and explain how the capital bid would support these levels of activity.
 While it would not be a requirement for these student numbers to increase over time, significant recent or planned increases would score more highly.
-We will check the numerical information provided in any bid for consistency with other data that we hold, such as individualised student data returns to the Higher Education Statistics Agency or the Education and Skills Funding Agency; and HESES and annual finance return forecasts submitted to us.
+We will check the numerical information provided in any bid for consistency with other data that we hold, such as individualised student data returns to the Higher Education Statistics www.officeforstudents.org.uk/publications/consultation-on-recurrent-funding-for-2021-22/.

-22 The strategically important subjects in price group C1 are those that we propose should constitute a new price group C1.1 for recurrent funding purposes.
-See: www.officeforstudents.org.uk/publications/consultation-on-recurrent-funding-for-2021-22/.
+&lt;sup>22 The strategically important subjects in price group C1 are those that we propose should constitute a new price group C1.1 for recurrent funding purposes.
+See: